Funeral of Diana, Princess of Wales: Funeral

 At St James's Palace, Prince Philip, the Prince of Wales, her sons, and her brother joined to walk behind.
 Five hundred representatives of various charities the Princess had been involved with joined behind them in the funeral cortège.
 Alastair Campbell later revealed in his diaries that the government and the royal household feared for the security of Prince Charles, believing that he would possibly get attacked by the crowd, thus they ensured that he would be accompanied by his sons.
 Prince Philip, the Duke of Edinburgh, initially opposed the idea of William and Harry taking part in the funeral procession, but ultimately decided to walk besides them, telling his grandsons "I'll walk if you walk."
 William later described the experience as "one of the hardest things I've ever done", and Harry mentioned no child "should be asked to do" what they did.
 Nevertheless, William saw the act as a necessity to maintain "balance between duty and family" and Harry said that he was "very glad" that he took part in the procession.
-In his 2023 memoir Spare, Harry claimed that the idea of having the boys walk behind their mother's coffin horrified several adults, in particular their uncle Lord Spencer who described it "a barbarity."
+In his 2023 memoir Spare, Harry claimed that the idea of having the boys walk behind their mother's coffin horrified several adults, in particular their uncle Lord Spencer who described it as "a barbarity."
 Spencer has previously stated that he felt he was lied to about the boys' desire to do the task.
 Harry also claimed that there were suggestions that William should walk behind the coffin alone, but Harry refused to allow it as had the roles been reversed William would have done the same.

-The coffin then passed Buckingham Palace where members of the Royal Family were waiting outside.
+The coffin then passed Buckingham Palace where members of the royal family were waiting outside.
 Queen Elizabeth II bowed her head as it went by.
 More than one million people lined the streets of London, and flowers rained down onto the cortège from bystanders.
 Two screens were erected to relay the Westminster Abbey service in Hyde Park.